Castanopsis sieboldii

-Castanopsis sieboldii, also known as the Itajii chinkapin or Itajii, is a species of evergreen tree that lives in subtropical eastern Asia.
+Castanopsis sieboldii is a species of flowering plant in the family Fagaceae.
+This evergreen tree is sometime referred to by the common names Itajii chinkapin or Itajii.
+It is native to Japan, including the Ryukyu Islands, and Korea.

 This is a climax species that is commonly found in the Japanese temperate rainforest.
 Specimens are also present within the forest area of the Tokyo Imperial Palace.

 Castanopsis sieboldii was once thought to be a subspecies of the similar Castanopsis cuspidata.

 Plants and animals associated with this tree include: